 - USDA must commit to ensuring a new generation of farmers is prepared and supported to enter and thrive in agriculture.
-The Administration will create a public plan that requires: - Development of a long-term strategic plan for the Beginning Farmer and Rancher Development Program (BFRDP) to identify needs within the program, both regionally and industry-specific, and establish consistent funding allocations to invest in innovative and multi-year programs that not only train the next generation of farmers but also build more resilient, climate-friendly, and successful models of farming. - Implement requirements that BFRDP projects be farmer-driven, develop innovative approaches to reach new audiences of farmers through partnership with community-based organizations, and that priority is given to grant partnerships led by farmer-based non-profit and community-based organizations. - Launch a USDA wide initiative to expand opportunities for new farmers, particularly new farmers of color, with focus on farm transfer and farmland transition, farmland access, and tenure.
+The Administration will create a public plan that requires: - o Development of a long-term strategic plan for the Beginning Farmer and Rancher Development Program (BFRDP) to identify needs within the program, both regionally and industry-specific, and establish consistent funding allocations to invest in innovative and multi-year programs that not only train the next generation of farmers but also build more resilient, climate-friendly, and successful models of farming. - Implement requirements that BFRDP projects be farmer-driven, develop innovative approaches to reach new audiences of farmers through partnership with community-based organizations, and that priority is given to grant partnerships led by farmer-based non-profit and community-based organizations. - Launch a USDA wide initiative to expand opportunities for new farmers, particularly new farmers of color, with focus on farm transfer and farmland transition, farmland access, and tenure.
 A particular focus should be given to resolving heirs property issues and outreach to non-operating landowners.
-As part of this initiative, USDA should move quickly to implement the new Heirs Property relending program, an updated Tenure, Ownership, and Transfer of Agricultural Land (TOTAL) survey, and should seek input from the USDA Advisory Committee on Beginning Farmers and Ranchers (ACBFR), including recommendations previously developed by the ACBFR Land Tenure Subcommittee. - Commit to funding USDA state beginning farmer coordinators as full-time equivalent positions, rather than as a collateral responsibility for existing staff, to expand their capacity, reach, and ultimate effectiveness. - Launch a robust outreach initiative utilizing targeted funding provided by the 2018 Farm Bill to more effectively use the Conservation Reserve Program - Transition Incentive Program (CRP TIP) to facilitate land transition to the next generation of farmers, with a particular focus on transitioning land to farmers of color.
-Specific actions include: - Funding organizations who work on the ground with farmers to lead outreach efforts, with a particular focus on partnering with organizations serving farmers of color - Enabling CRP landowners to opt-in to communications around CRP-TIP to better facilitate connection with interested farmers looking for farmland - Contacting CRP contract holders earlier, more often, and through a variety of methods
+As part of this initiative, USDA should move quickly to implement the new Heirs Property relending program, an updated Tenure, Ownership, and Transfer of Agricultural Land (TOTAL) survey, and should seek input from the USDA Advisory Committee on Beginning Farmers and Ranchers (ACBFR), including recommendations previously developed by the ACBFR Land Tenure Subcommittee. - Commit to funding USDA state beginning farmer coordinators as full-time equivalent positions, rather than as a collateral responsibility for existing staff, to expand their capacity, reach, and ultimate effectiveness. - - Funding organizations who work on the ground with farmers to lead outreach efforts, with a particular focus on partnering with organizations serving farmers of color - o Enabling CRP landowners to opt-in to communications around CRP-TIP to better facilitate connection with interested farmers looking for farmland - Contacting CRP contract holders earlier, more often, and through a variety of methods